This is the REAL story behind the short-shorts! By Scott Mackintosh.

 Amongst all of the pointing and strange looks, we had a wonderful night of miniature golf and then headed for Artic Circle for milk shakes.
 As I pulled into a stall, my daughter said, “Uh, no!
 We are NOT going in!”
 I said “Sure we are, let’s go!”
 “No!”
 She said, “Let’s go through the drive up.”
 We went in, but she stayed in the car.
 She had had enough and did not want to go through any further embarrassment.

-There was no “Dad I get it” or “Dad you’re the best…. thanks for that awesome lesson.” ?
-I don’t think my object lesson of “modest is hottest” made the statement I had intended.
-But no matter if social media gets the story mixed up and twisted, my daughter will always know that her dad loves her and cares about her enough to make a fool out of himself.
+There was no “Dad I get it” or “Dad you’re the best…. thanks for that awesome lesson.”
+I don’t think my object lesson of “modest is hottest” made the statement I had intended, but no matter if social media gets the story mixed up and out of sorts, my daughter will always know that her dad loves her and cares about her enough to make a fool out of himself to make a point.

 UPDATE 9/5/13: KSL News picked up the story and interviewed Scott LIVE on Browser 5.0.
 Click here to watch the news segment.

 My daughter Kelsey made this video that shows WHAT HAPPENED NEXT!